Eugene Aram

-Eugene Aram (1704 – 16 August 1759) was an English philologist, but also infamous as the murderer celebrated by Thomas Hood in his ballad The Dream of Eugene Aram, and by Edward Bulwer-Lytton in his 1832 novel Eugene Aram.
+Eugene Aram (c.
+September 1704 – 6 August 1759) was an English philologist, but also infamous as the murderer celebrated by Thomas Hood in his ballad The Dream of Eugene Aram, and by Edward Bulwer-Lytton in his 1832 novel Eugene Aram.

 Early life

-Aram was born in 1704 to humble parents at Ramsgill in the West Riding of Yorkshire.
-His father was a gardener on the Newby Hall estate, owned by Sir Edward Blackett.
-His father had a good knowledge of botany and horticulture.
+Aram was born in September 1704 in Ramsgill, Yorkshire, England, to labourer parents.

 He had a "fair school education": reading and arithmetic.
-At 13 he started working with his father on the Newby estate.
-Sir Edward allowed him to make use of his library and he taught himself Greek and Latin.
+At 13 he started working with his father Peter on the Newby estate.
+Peter's employer, Sir Edward Blackett, allowed him to make use of his library and he taught himself Greek and Latin.
 In 1720 he went to work as a book-keeper in a counting house in London run by Christopher Blackett, a relative of Sir Edward.
 He contracted smallpox in London, and became very ill.
 He decided to return to Yorkshire and found a post as a school teacher in the small village of Netherdale.

 While still young, he married "unfortunately" (a term then used for impregnating a woman before marriage) and settled as a schoolmaster at Netherdale; during his years there he taught himself Hebrew.

-In 1734 he moved to Knaresborough, where he remained as schoolmaster till 1744.
-In that year Daniel Clark, a shoemaker in Knaresborough and an intimate friend of Aram, was rumored to have come into money through his wife.
-Aram discussed this with a friend, Richard Houseman.
-They told Clark to start purchasing items on credit, as local shopkeepers knew of his sudden wealth.
-The shoemaker followed this advice and built up debts exceeding his capital.
+In 1734 he moved to Knaresborough, and was a schoolmaster by 1745.
+In that year Daniel Clark, an intimate friend of Aram in Knaresborough, came into ownership of a significant number of goods from tradesmen.

-Then, after obtaining a considerable quantity of goods from some of the tradesmen in the town and rumours starting to spread that he could not repay the debts, Clark suddenly disappeared on 8 February 1744.
 The goods included jewelry and silver plates, and were of quite high value.
+(Note: A contemporary account cites among the valuables, "Three Silver Tankards; Four Silver Pints; One Silver Milk-Pot; One Ring, set with an Emerald and two brilliant Diamonds; another with three Rose Diamonds; a third with an Amethyst in the shape of a Hart...")

+Then, Clark suddenly disappeared in 1745.
 It was first thought he had run off to escape his debts or to sell the goods.
-Soon after, Aram began clearing all his own debts.
-Neighbors commented on his new-found wealth and on the additional absence of Houseman.
-In April 1744 Aram left town and went back to London where he began teaching French.
+Soon after, Aram began clearing all his own debts; suspicion that Aram was involved with Clark's transactions grew.
+Some of the goods from these tradesmen were found in Aram's garden when it was searched, but due to a lack of sufficient evidence he was discharged and not convicted of any crime.
+Neighbors commented on his new-found wealth and on the temporary absence from town of Richard Houseman, a flax-dresser, at whose house some of the goods were also found.
+Aram left Knaresborough, his friends assuming that he had left with a number of valuable, illegally acquired, goods.

-Suspicions of being concerned in this swindling transaction fell upon Aram.
-His garden was searched, and some of the goods found there.
-However, there was not sufficient evidence to convict him of any crime and he was discharged, and soon after set out for London, leaving his wife behind.
-In London he found employment as an usher in a school at Piccadilly and learned the Syriac language, Chaldee (Aramaic) and Arabic.